 - Hilton Munich Airport Hotel Review

 - The Met Hotel Thessaloniki Review

 Upon walking in, I was met by two lounge attendants.
 One of them was helping a guest and the other motioned me over.
-As she was checking me in, some friends of hers came over and she shrieked, ran over and hugged the entire clan.
-She chatted with them and when one of them suggested a selfie, the attendant looked over at her colleague and asked her to take over.
+As she was checking me in, some friends of hers came over and she shrieked and ran off to greet them.
+When one of them suggested a selfie, the attendant looked over at her colleague and asked her to take over.
 The colleague apologized and after checking me in, pointed out a bowl in front of her which looked like it was filled with discarded fortune cookie slips.
 In actuality, they were wifi codes, printed in tiny text.